micrictor/micrictor.github.io/_posts/2025-02-15-Windows-Security-Center.md

 ends up permitting unprivileged users to exhaust the memory of the service, and therefore the system, resulting in a denial of service condition.

-The service is implemented as a svchost.exe service that runs as SYSTEM in a Protected Process Light (PPL).
+The WSCSVC service is implemented by svchost.exe, and runs as the Local Service account.
+It is an Anti-Malware Protected Process Light (AMPPL), which means it runs as SYSTEM and is protected from tampering by any process not signed by Microsoft or another trusted antimalware service.

-## Outline
+# Outline

 1. Introduction
     - Brief explanation of denial of service (DoS) attacks